RedHatRanger/RHCA9Vagrant/EX467_AAP/Exam_Insights.md

 - **Enhanced security**
 - **Centralized logging**

-Because the RHCE EX467 exam is about Ansible Engine, you won’t find much information about Ansible Tower in this book.
+Because the RHCA EX467 exam is about Ansible Engine, you won’t find much information about Ansible Tower in this book.
 </details>